joseph/ruby-clean-css/README.md

 - `compatibility` - Use this to force Clean-CSS to be compatible with `ie7` or `ie8`.
 Default is neither.
 Supply as a symbol (`:ie7`) or string (`'ie7'`).

-The following options are not yet supported by this library:

-- `benchmark`
-- `debug`
+- `benchmark` - If set to true, will output the duration of each regex replacement in ms to STDERR.
+- `debug` - If set to true, Clean-CSS will output explanatory information to STDERR.

 In keeping with the Node library's interface, there are some synonyms available: